apache/kylin/website/_docs23/tutorial/cube_build_job.md

 permalink: /docs23/tutorial/cube_build_job.html
 ---

+This tutorial will guide you to build a cube.

 ### Cube Build
 First of all, make sure that you have authority of the cube you want to build.